 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Seventh Variation Agreement is to operate and take effect despite any other Act or law.

-[Section 4D inserted by No. 62 of 2011 s.
+[Section 4D inserted: No. 62 of 2011 s.
 5.]

 4. By-laws